Abhijais2003/React_Redux_Tailwind_Todos_WEB_APP/README.md

 # React Todo App
-A simple todo application built with React, featuring drag-and-drop functionality, filter options, and a responsive design.
+A simple todo application built with React with redux, featuring drag-and-drop functionality, filter options, and a responsive design.
 Users can create, toggle, and delete todo items.
 Styled with Tailwind CSS and uses localStorage for persistent storage.

 ## Features
 - Create, toggle, and delete todo items